Neziner Congregation: Synagogue

 Immigrants from Nizhyn, Ukraine organized the congregation in 1889.
 Nizhyn had a Hasidic Jewish community in the 19th century and is the resting place of the Rabbi Dovber Schneuri, the second rebbe of the Lubavitch Hasidim.

 Congregation members purchased the former church building at 771 S 2nd Street in 1905.
 While never officially affiliating with a Jewish denomination or movement, the congregation generally identified as Conservative by the 1930s.

-The congregation was active and had young people's services, drama groups, girls and boys scouts.
+The congregation was active and had young people's services, drama groups, and girls and boys scouts.
 Its sisterhood was founded in 1930.

-In December 1946, a group of boys broke into the synagogue building, set it on fire, and caused $20,000 in damage.
-In February 1947, vandals broke into a first floor window, tore out candelabra, chandeliers, and memorial lights, and littered the room with torn prayer books.
+In December 1946, a group of neighborhood boys broke into the synagogue building, set it on fire, and caused $20,000 in damage.
+In February 1947, vandals broke in through a first floor window, tore out candelabra, chandeliers, and memorial lights, and littered the room with torn prayer books.
 Peanuts and chewing gum wrappers were found among the debris.

 Rabbi Alexander Levin led the shul in 1947.

 On December 4, 1949, Neziner celebrated its sixtieth anniversary with a dinner at the Broadwood Hotel.
 The Touro Synagogue's Rabbi Theodore Lewis as well as Rev. John Craig Roak, rector of Old Swedes Church were the guest speakers.